plotly/dash-redis-demo/README.md

 In Plotly Enterprise **2.5.0**, Redis Databases are always enabled.

 For previous versions, you need enable Redis.
 To achieve this, navigate to the settings page of the Server Manager.
 Under **Special Options & Customizations** select **Enable Dash Customizations** and then select **Enable Redis Databases for Dash Apps**.
-For more information see our [official documentation](https://dash.plot.ly/dash-deployment-server/redis-database).
+For more information see our [official documentation on Redis](https://dash.plot.ly/dash-deployment-server/redis-database).

 ## Create and Link a Redis Database on Plotly Enterprise

-For Plotly Enterprise **2.5.0**, you can create and link a Redis Database using the Dash Deployment Server UI.
-For more information see our [official documentation](https://dash.plot.ly/dash-deployment-server/redis-database).
+In Plotly Enterprise **2.5.0**, you can create and link a Redis Database using the Dash Deployment Server UI.
+For more information see our [official documentation on Redis](https://dash.plot.ly/dash-deployment-server/redis-database).

 If you are using Plotly Enterprise **2.4.0**, you can follow the ssh commands below: